rusty-fast-solvers/hyksort/README.md

 A rusty implementation of HykSort from Sundar et. al for ```Vec<u64>``` arrays distributed using MPI.

-## Caveats

-1. Generically typed arrays not yet supported.
-2. The splitter selection in this algorithm is not optimal, and relies heavily on the distribution of your data.
-Use with caution.

 ## Compile

 Flags for taking advantage of fast math, and avx2 on processors where available.